Marcellus Jerome Clarke

 Marcellus Jerome Clarke (also called M. Jerome Clarke) (August 25, 1844 - March 15, 1865) was a Confederate captain who in 1864 became one of Kentucky's most famous guerrillas.
 He was rumored to be "Sue Mundy", a character publicized by George Prentice, editor of the Louisville Journal.

 Confederate soldier

 Marcellus Jerome Clarke was born in Franklin, Kentucky, in 1844.
 At age 17 in 1861 he enlisted as M. Jerome Clarke in the 4th Kentucky Infantry, 1st Kentucky "Orphan" Brigade, Confederate States Army (CSA).
-While with the 4th Kentucky Clarke was captured at Fort Donelson and later escaped from Camp Morgan.
+While with the 4th Kentucky Clarke was captured at Fort Donelson and later escaped from Camp Morton.
 He saw action with the 4th Kentucky at the Battle of Chickamauga.

 Clarke was reassigned to Morgan's Men, the unit headed by Brig.
 Gen. John Hunt Morgan.
 By then Clarke was a captain.
 While with Morgan's Men, he took part in Morgan's last raid through Kentucky in the summer of 1864.